 normal.
 Always check with your business law attorney if you are worried

 that continuing operations could worsen a dispute.

-Why do I need a business litigation lawyer?
+Why do I need an Atlanta business litigation lawyer?

 laws.
 Even if you have a complete grasp on legal issues regarding your

 business, odds are you simply do not have the time required to handle

 them appropriately.
 Allow our team to step in and act on your behalf so

 you know that nothing is being overlooked or mismanaged.